 AUTOR is a story imagined and built by passionate people, who inspire through creativity, vision and courage.
 We want you to discover one of the #peopleofAUTOR and let them enchant you with their story and their creations.
-See you at AUTOR 2019 – 20-21 April @ National Theatre Bucharest.
+See you at AUTOR Fair, Bucharest.

 The participation in AUTOR implies a rigorous selection process, a collection dedicated to the event and a lot of work.
-What can you tell us about the collection with which you participate in the fair on April 20 and 21?
+What can you tell us about the collection with which you participate in the fair?

 My collection “Digital desires” explores the untouchability of the digital technology we are so reliant on today.
 I draw similarities between the preciousness we place on our digital data, and ideas of value and materiality in jewelry.
 Can our idea of what is beauty and value change in the digital age?
 Is it still placed on materiality and physicality as is typical in jewelry?
 In my pieces, a physical image of an object is visible within clear layers of laser cut acrylic, however the side view reveals it is all an illusion where it is just made of negative space.
 Where the empty image meets the real physical material in my pieces, they represent a dip between reality and virtual reality, physical and non-physical.
 Although the wearer may appear to “wear” the pieces on the body, they can never make direct skin contact with the image within, just like how we cannot reach out and touch our data.